bbfrederick/derivdelay/INSTALL.rst

 Updating
 ````````

-If you’ve previously installed rapidtide and want to update, cd into the
+If you’ve previously installed derivdelay and want to update, cd into the
 package directory and do a git pull first:

 ::